 · High cost

 A significant disadvantage of stainless steel is its high cost over other steel types because of the additional alloying elements like nickel, chromium, and others that it contains.
-These elements are what gives it its anti-corrosion properties.
+These elements are what give it its anti-corrosion properties.
 The process used in finishing and polishing stainless steel is also expensive.

 · Challenging to fabricate